defunctzombie/bamboo/Readme.md

 Post.url_root = '/posts';
 ```

-See the [REST resources][wiki-rest-resources] wiki page for an overview of how these routes are used.
+See the [sync][wiki-sync] wiki page for an overview of how these routes are used.

 ### instantiate a new model